Ecogenomics/GTDBTk/README.md

 ```
 > pip install gtdbtk
 ```

-GTDB-Tk requires a config file.
-In the Python lib/site-packages directory, go to the gtdbtk directory and setup this config file:
+GTDB-Tk requires to set the GTDBTK_DATA_PATH variable so it point to the directory containing the data downloaded from https://data.ace.uq.edu.au/public/gtdbtk/.
 ```
-cd config
-cp config_template.py config.py
+export GTDBTK_DATA_PATH=/path/to/release/package/
 ```
-Edit the config.py file and modify the GENERIC_PATH variables so it point to the directory containing the data downloaded from https://data.ace.uq.edu.au/public/gtdbtk/.
-Make sure the variable finishes with a slash '/'.
+Alternatively, you can add permanently the variable to your .bash_profile: see methods [here](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).
 ## Bioconda installation

-A Bioconda receipe has been put together by [Natasha](https://github.com/npavlovikj) (thanks!).
-You can find the receipe at: https://anaconda.org/bioconda/gtdbtk
+A Bioconda recipe has been put together by [Natasha](https://github.com/npavlovikj) (thanks!).
+You can find the recipe at: https://anaconda.org/bioconda/gtdbtk

 The download of the GTDB-Tk reference data is not part of the recipe, but there is a "download-db.sh" script that does that when run from the conda environment.